 Just as care is taken to note any physical problems that may require attention, behavioral problems (stress, fear, anxiety, aggression) that require intervention or affect how that animal can be safely handled should also be noted at the time of intake and entered into an animal’s record.

-All incoming animals should be examined for bite wounds; animals who have potentially been exposed to rabies or have wounds of unknown origin should be reported to the staff veterinarian.
+All incoming animals should be examined for bite wounds; animals who have potentially been exposed to rabies or have wounds of unknown origin (WOU) should be reported to the staff veterinarian.
 Once the WOU has been identified by the veterinarian, it should be indicated in the condition field of the animal’s record.
-A WOU template should also be entered into Chameleon by the medical team and a rabies exposure form should be sent to the health department, by the front counter teamIt should be noted in Chameleon that the exposure form has been sent and the isolation release date should be noted.
+A WOU template should also be entered into Chameleon by the medical team and a rabies exposure form should be sent to the health department, by the front counter team.
+It should be noted in Chameleon that the exposure form has been sent and the isolation release date should be noted.

 If it is unsafe or causes undue stress to the animal to perform any of the above tasks, a note is to be placed in Chameleon and a supervisor should be alerted via email or in person.
 Cats arriving in traps should be placed in a net, and scanned for a microchip and vaccinated with FVRCP, parasitic controls applied before being transferred to a pass-through kennel.
 If this is not possible or causes undue stress to the cat, use the long-distance scanner to scan through the trap.
 Place a note in Chameleon that the long-distance scanner was utilized to indicate the need for a more thorough scan.